imanghafoori1/laravel-heyman/README.md

-## :ribbon: Hey Man, just tell me what you want, don't ask me for information :ribbon:
+## :ribbon: Heyman just continues where the other role-permission packages left off :ribbon:

 ## We have used CDD (Creativity Driven Development) along side the TDD